ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/modifying_a_model.md

 In general, we strongly advise against creating many copies of configuration files and altering each set.
-This is hard to do systematically and creates a lot of file duplication and it is generally easier to use one of the solutions below to run alternative models based on the same initial site configuration.
+This is hard to do systematically and creates a lot of file duplication and it is generally easier to use one of the solutions below to run alternative models based on the same initial core set of config files.

 ## Overriding a configuration parameter